 3 points for a win 1 point for a tie 0 points for a loss All goals scored for and against shall be used to determine final team standings during group and knock out stages.

-The following tie breaking procedure will be used if two or more teams are tied with the same number of points after group stage play:
+TIE BREAK SYSTEMThe following tie breaking procedures will be used if 2 teams are tied after group stage play:

-(a) the result(s) of the game between the teams tied;
+- (a) Result of game between the two teams tied

 If 2 or more teams are tied after the above tie breaking procedures, a shoot-out between all tied teams will occur.
 The format and rules of the shoot-out will be determined by the Saskatoon World Cup Organization/Registration Committee in its sole and absolute discretion.